 Heavy Rain on PS3 is a gaming experience unlike any other.
 It’s almost a playable movie, except that it has tons of possible endings.

 The game has you cycle through four characters as they attempt to track down a serial killer who murders young boys.
 Each character is developed on a deeper level that I have ever seen in a game.
 You basically follow these people’s lives.
-You wake up in morning as them, and do everything from brushing brushing their teeth to showering, to changing a baby’s diaper, and administering first-aid.
-The action follows the God of War finishing move model of combat.
+You wake up in morning as them, and do everything from brushing their teeth to showering, to changing a baby’s diaper, and administering first-aid.
+The action follows the God of War finishing move, quick-time event model of combat.
 Each fight is animated, and button directions pop up as the fight unfolds.
 Your ability to hit the buttons quickly determines the next portion of the sequence.